 On March 1, 1992, the citizens of Missoula celebrated the transfer of 411 acres of land in the Rattlesnake Valley from the Montana Power Company to the City of Missoula.
-It was the culmination of a long-‐held dream for the community, including the board and staff of the Five Valleys, then the fledgling local land trust.
+It was the culmination of a long-held dream for the community, including the board and staff of the Five Valleys, then a fledgling local land trust.

 The trails system that has been developed there links Missoula’s wonderful riverfront park and trail system with trails leading into the Rattlesnake National Recreation area and the Rattlesnake Wilderness Area beyond, as well as to homes and schools throughout the Rattlesnake Valley.

-Five Valleys Land Trust secured an option to purchase the land from Montana Power, and launched an effort, with the supportof the City of Missoula, to secure a Congressional allocation from the Land and Water Conservation Fund (LWCF) to purchase the property.
-The LWCF is a federal fund created to use some of the proceeds from offshore oil leases to achieve valuable public conservation objectives in communities across the country, and has become an important source of funding for the acquisition and protection of important recreational lands, stream corridors, scenic properties and wildlife habitat.
+Five Valleys Land Trust secured an option to purchase the land from Montana Power and launched an effort with the City of Missoula to secure a Congressional allocation from the Land and Water Conservation Fund (LWCF) to purchase the property.
+The LWCF is a federal fund created to use some of the proceeds from offshore oil leases to achieve valuable public conservation objectives in communities across the country.
+It has become an important source of funding for the acquisition and protection of important recreational lands, stream corridors, scenic open space and wildlife habitat.

 In a complicated transaction overseen by Five Valleys board member and legal advisor Bob Knight, the City of Missoula agreed to move ahead with partial purchase of the land even before any federal allocation was guaranteed.
-Public support from the community and others grew as the project became widely known, and with the help of Senator Baucus and the rest of the Montana delegation, Congress finally approved an appropriation of $633,000.00 to purchase the property in late 1991.
-The deal was closed on March 1, 1992, and the Rattlesnake Greenway has been a local treasure ever since.
+Public support from the community and others grew as the project became widely known.
+With the help of Senator Baucus and the rest of the Montana delegation, Congress finally approved an appropriation of $633,000 to purchase the property in late 1991.
+The deal was closed on March 1, 1992 and the Rattlesnake Greenway has been a local treasure ever since.

-That project set the tone for Five Valleys work as a community land trust with a dual view of its role in working with private landowners to achieve important conservation and working with the community at large to identify public needs, and plan and implement strategies to meet those needs.
+That project set the tone for Five Valleys as a community land trust tasked with working with private landowners to achieve important conservation and working with the community at large to identify public needs.